Dr. Mohamed Noufal

-Assistant Professor Chemical Engineering, Director of the quantum materials laboratory
+Assistant Professor of Chemical Engineering, Director of the quantum materials laboratory

 Location: Olin Engineering Building 318-D